freeplane/docs/scripting/Formulas.md

 Formulas have access to a read-only variant of the [Scripting API](Scripting_API.md), i.e. formulas may not change anything in a map.
 There are some minor extensions to the Groovy language for formulas to improve the ease of use, e.g. for simpler data type conversion.
-See [preview version of the Scripting API](Scripting_API_(Preview).md) for the latest API.

 Note that properties and methods of a formula node (like <tt>children</tt> or
 <tt>text</tt>) are directly available to the formula, i.e. the leading
 "node." can be left out.